 Options are prefixed with a slash (/) or a dash (-) and may be specified in any order.
-Options can include any of the Watcom C/C++ compiler options plus some additional options specific to the Watcom Compile and Link utility.
-A summary of options is displayed on the screen by simply entering the "WCL" or "WCL386" command with no arguments.
+Options can include any of the Watcom F77 compiler options plus some additional options specific to the Watcom Compile and Link utility.
+Certain options can include a "NO" prefix to disable an option.
+A summary of options is displayed on the screen by simply entering the "WFL" or "WFL386" command with no arguments.